RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------

+3.0.0.4.270.25
+   - FIXED: Added missing badblocks program
+   - FIXED: Timing issues under IE where resolved device names would not display on certain pages (such as the Sysinfo page)
+   - FIXED: VPN client "common name" wasn't getting saved

 3.0.0.4.270.24
    - NEW: Rebased on 3.0.0.4.270.
 Notable changes: o New driver builds (these are NOT the new major versions that